Find Cheap Homeowners Insurance Quotes in Your Area

 Understand how to deal with insurance adjusters

-But no matter what, you should always be truthful with your provider's insurance adjuster.
-Misrepresenting or concealing information to the adjuster is considered a form of fraud -- and besides getting your claim invalidated, you could face legal penalties if you commit fraud.
+But no matter what, you should always be truthful with your insurance company and the adjuster.
+Misrepresenting or concealing information is considered a form of insurance fraud, which could invalidate your claim and lead to legal penalties.

 Document your interactions with the insurance adjuster